-Farm and Foreign Agricultural Services (Policyholder or Legal Representative Name/Title)

-(Address) (Address)

-Risk Management Agency Re: Good Farming Practice Determination for (Name of Insured) (Crop Year), (Crop), (Policy #XXXX), (County, State)

-Dear Sir (or Madam):

-The XXX Regional Office (RO) received your (Date of Request) request for a Good Farming Practice (GFP) Determination.
+United States Department of Agriculture (Policyholder or Legal Representative Name/Title) (Address) Farm and Foreign Agricultural (Address) Services Re: Good Farming Practice Determination for (Name of Insured) Risk Management (Crop Year), (Crop), (Policy #XXXX), (County, State) Agency Dear Sir (or Madam): XXXX XXXXXX The XXX Regional Office (RO) received your (Date of Request) request for a Good Farming Practice (GFP) Determination.
 According to your letter, you disagree with the GFP Decision made by (Name of AIP) on (Date of AIP Decision Letter).
 The (XXX RO) will begin the review on (Date 10 days from date of this letter).
 The 10 day delay allows you to provide additional documentation that you want to be considered in the review.
 If the (XXX RO) does not receive additional documentation from you by this date, it will use the information provided by (Name of AIP) and information you provided in your request.
+Department of Agriculture Farm and Foreign Agricultural Services Risk Management Agency XXXX